A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Introduction

-Thus, the key challenge is to develop polymer foundation models grounded in their unique physics and chemistry principles, capable of accurately capturing global structural features and effectively supporting a wide range of downstream tasks.
-Given this need, designing generative pretraining around polymer conformation is a natural and effective choice: conformations directly reflect global structural features, making structure–property relationships explicit and yielding more informative representations for learning and modeling~\cite{wang2023mperformer, janson2023direct, cen2024high, li2025size}, while generative pretraining learns the underlying data distribution, aligning representation with structurally informed generation and downstream design, which has already demonstrated strong advantages in other scientific domains~\cite{ferruz2022protgpt2, feng2023may, cui2024scgpt}.
+Inspired by recent progress in small-molecule pretraining~\cite{liu2022pretraining, wang2023automated, zhou2023unimol, wang2025token, ni2024pre, qiao2025self}, which firmly establishes the significant value of incorporating molecular conformations (i.e., the stable 3D structures), it is imperative to develop polymer conformation–centric pretraining methods to ensure polymer modeling remains faithful to the underlying chemical and physical principles.
+However, polymers are intrinsically more complex than small molecules (e.g., much higher molecular weights and far greater structural flexibility), and a pronounced scarcity of high-quality pretraining data — especially for critical structural data such as polymer conformations~\cite{martin2023emerging}, meaning that simply transplanting small‑molecule paradigms is no longer tenable.
+In this context, designing the generative pretraining paradigm around polymer conformation becomes a natural and effective choice.
+In particular, polymer conformations directly reflect global structural features, making structure–property relationships explicit and yielding more informative representations for polymer modeling~\cite{wang2023mperformer, janson2023direct, cen2024high, li2025size}.
+Meanwhile, generative pretraining captures the underlying data distribution, aligning representation with structurally informed generation and downstream design, which has already demonstrated strong advantages in other scientific domains~\cite{ferruz2022protgpt2, feng2023may, cui2024scgpt, chen2024towards, hao2024large, xiang2024molecular, chen2025xtrimopglm}.